Madi-S/advanced-react/README.md

 ## Sockets

-# Website schema:

-## Navbar on the top (with buttons for all main routes)

-## Basic footer on all pages with contact info, all rights reserved info

-## Routes: /, /feedback, /register, /login, /logout, /profile, /courses, /courses/python etc

 ## Index page: main content (scrollable) - showing my portfolio: skills, knowledge, about me, contacts, github repos etc. Also add overlay video somewhere

 ## Feedback route allows registered users to write feedback for me, however, anyone can view it: content page will look like: commentaries on the right (scrollable), my avatar and small info on the left (unscrollable)